 - The gate position should be designed to vent the air in the cavity;

-- The gate position for an injection mold with slender core should be far away from the core, so as not to bend the core due to the high pressure material flow;
+- The gate position for an injection mold with a slender core should be far away from the core so as not to bend the core due to the high-pressure material flow;

-- When for large or flat plastic parts injection molding, multi-gates can be used to prevent warping, deformation and short-shot;
+- When for large or flat plastic parts injection molding, multi-gates can be used to prevent warping, deformation and short-short;

 - The gate should be set in a position that does not affect the appearance of plastic parts, such as the bottom of the edge;